ngugimuchangi/k2-connect-ruby/README.md

      k2_transfers.query_status(params)

 Or can also pass the following Hash Object instead of params:

     {id: "your_id"}

-A HTTP Response will be returned in a JSON Payload.
+A HTTP Response will be returned in a JSON Payload, accessible with the k2_response_body variable.

 ### Parsing the JSON Payload